 Performance of ancestral rituals to ancestors reduces their suffering and brings them happiness of honor and nourishment.
 The Vedic scriptures stress that before the beginning of the ritual, the evil spirits should be driven out from the selected piece of land which the ritual will be performed.
 The scriptures also speak to the importance of offering oblation in the form of cereals, milk (except from that of a camel, sheep, doe and buffalo), honey, barley, wheat, rice, sesame seeds, peas and mustard are common cereals and grains.
 Any water used in offerings should also be free from odor and foam.
 During the ritual, great care should be taken that an eunuch, an untouchable who disposes corpses, sinner, imposter, patient, cock, dog, a naked person, monkey, pigs, a woman on her menses, and anyone who has had a birth or death occur in their home does not witness the ritual.
 If any of these individuals observe this ritual, then neither the deities nor the ancestors will accept the offerings.

-How do you perform the 2016 Aadi Amavasai Pooja at home?
+How do you perform Aadi Amavasai Pooja at home?

 Special priests perform such rituals at specific holy rivers or water bodies.
 But Dr. Pillai also suggests a simple method for ancestral rituals, or tarpanam, that can be easily be performed at home during waning Moon phases preceding Amavasya to receive blessings of ancestors: